Baseball (ball)

-A baseball is a ball used in the sport of the same name.
-The ball consists of a rubber or cork center wrapped in yarn and covered with white natural horsehide or cowhide, or a synthetic composite leather.
+A baseball is the ball used in the sport of baseball.
+It consists of a rubber or cork center wrapped in yarn and covered with white natural horsehide or cowhide, or a synthetic composite leather.
 A regulation baseball is 9 to 9.25 in in circumference i.e. 2.86 to 2.94 in in diameter, with a weight of 5 to 5.25 oz.

 The leather cover is commonly formed from two saddle-shaped pieces stitched together, typically with red-dyed thread.
 There are 108 stitches on a regulation baseball.
 That stitching plays a significant role in the trajectory of a thrown baseball due to the drag caused by the interaction between the stitching and the air.
 Controlling the orientation of the stitches and the speed of the ball's rotation allows a pitcher to affect the behavior of the pitched ball in specific ways.
 Commonly employed pitches include the curveball, the slider, the two-seam fastball, the four-seam fastball, the sinker, the cutter and the changeup.